BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk3Lab.md

 Ideally, we would set up a permanent folder on this computer for you to save your scripts, and also configure the shell for you to be able to run scripts in this folder more easily.
 Unfortunately, the configuration of these computerYou can read more about setting up your personal computer, adding scripts to your path, and file permissions in PCB Chapter 6.

 ###Assignment
-* Due Tuesday, Jan X at 5 pm
+* Due Tuesday, Feb 3 at 5 pm
 * Assessment criteria
 	* Technical content X, appropriate syntax for written assessment answers
 	* Critical thinking X, explanations for written assessment answers